Stealthy Kernel Rootkit: https://github.com/MatheuZSecurity/Singularity

 The Problem

-EDR solutions scan loaded kernel modules in both memory and on-disk.
+EDR solutions scan loaded kernel modules primarily on disk.
 A monolithic .ko file presents a single attack surface that’s easy to analyze:

 - Static analysis of ELF structure